BLOG

 Security teams now focus exclusively on mobile app API testing and increasingly rely on application security testing software (mostly the SAST tools) to test and secure mobile APIs.

-However, when it comes to their effectiveness in testing the security of mobile app APIs, app security testing software has limitations that make them less than ideal choices as mobile app API testing tools.
+However, when it comes to their effectiveness in testing the security of mobile app APIs, app security testing software has limitations that make it less than ideal as a mobile app API testing tool.

 The question that then confronts enterprises is, how do we test the security of mobile app APIs?
 The answer lies in automated application security testing.

-Mobile app APIs are growing exponentially and becoming more sophisticated by the minute.
+Mobile app APIs are growing exponentially and becoming increasingly sophisticated.

 Besides, manually testing a considerable volume of mobile APIs can be tedious and time-consuming, not to mention a huge drain on the security testing team's bandwidth.
 When it takes time to discover and resolve security vulnerabilities, security testing can hold up the production/release cycle.